Man in custody after 2 Dallas officers, store employee shot

-DALLAS (AP) — Two Dallas police officers were critically wounded in a shooting that also injured a home improvement store employee Tuesday, authorities said.
+DALLAS (AP) — Two Dallas police officers were critically wounded in a shooting that also injured a home improvement store employee, authorities said.

 "We got our man," Dallas Mayor Mike Rawlings said at the late-night news conference.